xitu/gold-miner/article/2021/using-spring-cloud-gateway-for-microservices-app.md

 </dependency>
 ```

-We can provide the routing configuration with Spring Cloud Gateway either in properties file or in Java .
-We will be using yml file to configure :
+We can provide the routing configuration with Spring Cloud Gateway either in properties file or in Java.
+We will be using yml file to configure:

 2. create application.yml: